How Any Construction Company Can Start Using Social Media to Grow Their Business

-Summed up it is a tool that allows people to communicate with each other through content.
+It is a tool that allows people to communicate with each other through content.

 So how does a construction company communicate with other people through content?
 Well, it depends on the platform…

-- Instagram can be used as a showcase of past work, and a way to message people interested in your work, and for them to reach out to you.
+- Instagram can be used as a showcase of past work, a way to message people interested in your work, and for them to reach out to you.

-So as you can see they’re not just places to post some ads, they’re tools to network with other people.
+So as you can see, they’re not just places to post some ads; they’re tools to network with other people.

 “I Don’t Have Time To Handle My Marketing”